The Ultimate Klipfolio Cheat Sheet

 Component Tree

-Every Klip is made up of components - all components are shown in the tree.
+Every Klip is made up of components—all components appear in the component tree.

 Functions are used in the formula bar of the Modeller and the Klip Editor.
-The formula bar enables you to type in formulas or select from a list of functions.
-When you start typing a function name, a list of functions filtered by the letter you entered is displayed.
-Function Help with examples and parameters automatically displays for each function in a pop-up window.
+The formula bar lets you type formulas or select from a list of functions.
+As you type a function name, a filtered list appears.
+Function Help with examples and parameters displays automatically in a pop-up window.
+Check out our learning resources with videos to get started.

 LOOKUP

 Use LOOKUP to correlate data between two data sources.
 For each input item, search for the first match in keys and return the value at the corresponding position in results.
-If there is no match, a blank is returned.
+If there's no match, a blank is returned.

-keys: A list of 1 or more items that intersects with the input list.
+- A list of one or more items that intersects with the input list.

-results: A list of 1 or more items from the same source as keys.
+- A list of one or more items from the same source as keys.
 Must contain the same number of items as keys.

-When to use this function: To correlate data between data sources and to align data across sub-components (for example, in a Bar/Line chart to align a series with the X-axis).
+When to use: Correlate data between data sources and align data across sub-components (for example, in a Bar/Line Chart to align a series with the X-axis).

 Example:

-Uses the Example: Live Sales Data data source and Example: Product Data data source
+Uses the Example: Live Sales Data and Example: Product Data data sources.

-In this example, the first data source, Example: Live Sales Data is the primary data source and Example: Product Data is the secondary data source.
-Both data sources contain the same Product column.
-The intersecting Product column is used as a guide to align the data in the primary and secondary data sources.
+The primary data source is Example: Live Sales Data and the secondary data source is Example: Product Data.
+Both contain the same Product column.
+The intersecting Product column aligns the data in both sources.

 LOOKUP (@Product, @Product, @Shipping Location)

-The result of this formula returns the data in the Shipping Location column from the secondary data source aligned with the data in the Product column and additional columns in the primary data source.
+This formula returns the data in the Shipping Location column from the secondary data source, aligned with the data in the Product column and additional columns in the primary data source.

 DATE